felipelouza/apsp/README.md

 **Output:**

 Both algorithms output _.bin_ files at input folder (if OUTPUT=1).

-In order to compare the output produced, one may run:
+In order to compare the output files, one may run:

 ```sh
 make diff